Anayo-Anyafulu/Spawn/README.md

     - **Overwrite**: Prompts you before touching any existing installations.
     - **Dry Run**: Use `--dry-run` to see what Spawn *would* do without making changes.
 - **🎨 Visual Polish**: Color-coded output and smooth progress spinners for a premium terminal experience.
+- **🗑️ Clean Uninstall**: Run `spawn --uninstall "Game Name"` to remove the game and all its shortcuts.
+- **🎮 Steam Integration**: Use the `--steam` flag to automatically add your game to the Steam library as a Non-Steam game.
 - **🔄 Always Fresh**:
     - **Update Checker**: Notifies you when a new version is available on GitHub.
     - **Self-Update**: Run `spawn --update` to pull and install the latest version automatically.